2022 Sudan floods

-The 2022 Sudan floods saw the figure for flood-affected people in Sudan had exceeded the figure for 2021, rising to 314,500.
+The 2022 Sudan floods saw the figure for flood-affected people in Sudan exceed the figure for 2021, rising to 314,500.
 From 2017 to 2021, there were 388,600 people affected by floods annually.

 Description

 Since May 2022, the north-eastern African country of Sudan has been in the rainy season.
 The rainy season in Sudan usually starts in June and ends in September.
-Peak rainfall and flooding is between August and September.
-The level of the Nile has risen rapidly to the highest level of the last 70 years because of the persistent heavy rains.
-The Nile level continues to rise and reached a crucial phase in the capital Khartoum.
-As of 23 August, the level of Nile stands at 16.42 meters, where the critical stage is 16 meters and flooding 16.5 meters.
+Peak rainfall and flooding are between August and September.
+The level of the Nile has risen rapidly to the highest level in the last 70 years because of the persistent heavy rains.
+The Nile level continues to rise and has reached a crucial phase in the capital Khartoum.
+As of 23 August, the level of the Nile stands at 16.42 meters, where the critical stage is 16 meters and flooding 16.5 meters.
 According to reports, more than 4,800 livestock have been lost and nearly 5,100 hectares of land have been damaged or destroyed.
 This could lead to food production being hampered and contributing to high food prices and lead to a deterioration in food security, exacerbating an already perishing food emergency.
 Torrential rains destroy the roads to rural areas, cutting off supply lines in need of humanitarian assistance.

 Alongside the floods, Sudan is in a situation of political turmoil and economic crisis, among other things.
 The government was taken control of via military coup by Sudanese military, which is led by General Abdel Fattah al-Burhan on 25 October 2021.
 More than hundreds of thousands of people have been displaced since this military coup, with severe political, economic and social crises, heavy rains and floods occurring at the same time.
 The army was compelled to dissolve the transitional government of Abdalla Hamdok, in order to help reduce human casualties and economic losses.
 But floods and coups still seriously exacerbate Sudan's economic crisis.The flood has contributed billions of dollars of economic damage to the people of Sudan.